tildeinstitute/tildewiki/README.md

 ## <a name="notes"></a>Notes
 * Builds with `Go 1.11` and `Go 1.12`.
 Not tested with any other version.
 * Tested on Linux (Ubuntu 18.04LTS, Debian 9) and OpenBSD 6.4
-* If you have access to other environments and can test, please let me know.
-It will be much appreciated.

-1. <a name="1"></a>For [tildeverse](https://tildeverse.org) projects, we tend to use a PR workflow.
+1. <a name="1"></a>For [tildeverse](https://tildeverse.org) projects, we tend to use a PR workflow for collaboration.
 For example, wiki pages are submitted to the repo via pull request.
-That's what I'm initially designing this around.
-I will likely add authentication and in-place page editing last, after everything else is done, including unit tests.
+I'm currently evaluating other options for page creation and editing.

 2. <a name="2"></a>Uses a patched copy of [russross/blackfriday](https://github.com/russross/blackfriday)
 ([gopkg](https://gopkg.in/russross/blackfriday.v2)) as the markdown